 Amazon Redshift is a fast and powerful, fully managed, petabyte-scale data warehouse service in the cloud.
-With a few clicks in the AWS Management Console, customers can launch a Redshift cluster, starting with a few hundred gigabytes and scaling to a petabyte or more, for under $1,000 per terabyte per year, less than a tenth of most other data warehousing solutions.
+Customers can start small for just $0.25 per hour with no commitments or upfront costs and scale to a petabyte or more for $1,000 per terabyte per year, less than a tenth of most other data warehousing solutions.

 Traditional data warehouses require significant time and resource to administer, especially for large datasets.
 In addition, the financial cost associated with building, maintaining, and growing self-managed, on-premise data warehouses is very high.
 Amazon Redshift not only significantly lowers the cost of a data warehouse, but also makes it easy to analyze large amounts of data very quickly.